QazmoQwerty/trex/README.md

 ## Install

+Download the relevant binary from here: gitlab.com/QazmoQwerty/trex/releases

-Assuming you have go installed:
+Or alternatively if you have go installed use

 ```
 go get gitlab.com/QazmoQwerty/trex
 ```

+and this will build the binary in $GOPATH/bin.

-## Code Examples
+## Examples

 ```
 factorial(n) => 1 if n = 0 else n * factorial(n - 1)